anilabraham-IT/IntuneEDU/IntuneEDU/all-edu-settings-ios.md

 ---

 # iOS device settings in Intune for Education

-This article lists and describes all iOS device settings in Intune for Education.
-To view and edit these settings in the portal, click **Group** >**Settings** > **iOS Device Settings**.

 > [!IMPORTANT]
 > Can't see any iOS settings?
 If you find that the iOS dropdown is not visible or if it is disabled, [set up iOS device management](setup-ios-device-management.md).
 After setup is complete, all iOS controls will become enabled.

+This article lists and describes all iOS device settings in Intune for Education.
+To view and edit these settings in the portal, click **Groups** >**Settings** > **iOS Device Settings**.

   ![Screenshot of the All iOS Devices, Groups page in Intune for Education.
 Highlights the Settings tab and shows the iOS Device Settings category is expanded to show all 11 subcategories of settings.
 Each setting is collapsed.](./media/edu-ios-device-settings-1807.png)